Pittsburgh Symphony Orchestra: 1995–2004: The second century

-2005–2007: The team for the times
+2005–2007: Interregnum

-In 2005, the PSO entered a new era with the 2005–2006 season introducing its innovative model for artistic leadership.
-During this time, a new collective bargaining agreement was in effect, which gave the musicians increased authority over matters of running the orchestra such as the hiring of musicians and choice of repertoire.
+With the 2005–2006 season, the PSO introduced a different model for artistic leadership.
+During this time, a new collective bargaining agreement was in effect, which gave the musicians increased authority over matters of running the orchestra, such as the hiring of musicians and choice of repertoire.
 Starting in 2005, Sir Andrew Davis served as the PSO artistic advisor, with Yan Pascal Tortelier as principal guest conductor and Marek Janowski holding the "endowed guest conductor chair."

 Sir Andrew Davis, while providing overall programming input regarding the entire season and leading the orchestra in a variety of styles, paid special attention to the music of British and American composers.
-Davis had been an organ scholar before becoming a conductor.
-Under his direction, the Symphony performed many symphonic, operatic and choral works ranging from baroque to contemporary.
-Davis, a Knight Bachelor of Great Britain and music director of the Lyric Opera of Chicago, had previously led the Pittsburgh Symphony several times as a guest conductor between 1977 and 1990.
+Under his direction, the Symphony performed many symphonic, operatic, and choral works ranging from baroque to contemporary.
+Davis had previously led the Pittsburgh Symphony several times as a guest conductor between 1977 and 1990.

-Yan Pascal Tortelier focused on French composers and hidden treasures of the 20th century along with music of the 21st century.
-Marek Janowski had a relationship with the orchestra since 1991, conducting the great masters of the German-Austrian repertoire that have been central to the identity of the orchestra since the days of former Music Director William Steinberg.

 Davis was originally scheduled to step down after the 2007–2008 season, but in October 2007, Davis and the Pittsburgh Symphony mutually agreed to terminate his contract early and for him not to conduct his scheduled concerts in the 2007–2008 season because of increased demands on Davis' schedule.
 The contracts of Tortelier and Janowski also expired in 2008.
 Janowski now holds the Otto Klemperer Guest Conductor Chair with the PSO.